March 31, 2025

 The 2020 NHGRI Strategic Vision notes that “genomics has become increasingly woven into the fabric of biomedical research, medical practice, and society” and points to the continued importance of focusing on ethical, legal, and social implications (ELSI) research.
 As biomedical investigators are applying genomic knowledge and tools to study an expanding range of diseases and traits in a wide array of settings, novel ELSI questions continue to emerge.

-Globally, genomic data are being generated, shared and commercialized in an array of settings from academic medical centers to the pharmaceutical industry to law enforcement.
-Fueled by advances in informatics and sequencing technologies, genomic data is increasingly merged with data from personal mobile health devices, electronic health records, direct-to-consumer tests, social media accounts, assays of environmental exposures, and geocoding systems.
+Genomic data are being generated, shared, and commercialized in an array of settings from academic medical centers to the pharmaceutical industry.
+Fueled by advances in informatics and sequencing technologies, genomic data are increasingly merged with data from personal mobile health devices, electronic health records, direct-to-consumer tests, social media accounts, assays of environmental exposures, and geocoding systems.
 The size and scope of research datasets continue to grow, at the same time that broad data sharing has become standard scientific practice.
 In response, models of data ownership and data stewardship are under scrutiny and in flux.
 Assessing how governance strategies and technology can be used to ensure that genomic data are ethically sourced and responsibly shared remain considerable challenges.

-Translating genomic research and data into fair and appropriate benefits for society presents another set of challenges.
-The relative dearth of genomic data collected from populations who remain underrepresented in biomedical research and underserved in the healthcare system threatens the just and equitable distribution of benefits from genomic innovation.
-Potential inequity may be exacerbated by the application of artificial intelligence and machine learning approaches to genomic data analysis.
-These methods will not produce accurate results if the data upon which they are trained lack broad representation.
-Efforts to help ensure that the human genome reference sequence and population-based genomic datasets better represent existing human genomic diversity and genetic ancestry are underway.
-However, evaluating and addressing the availability and quality of genomic information across different groups is an ongoing challenge.
+Translating genomic research and data into benefits for the public presents another set of challenges.
+The relative dearth of genomic data collected from populations who remain understudied in biomedical research and underserved in the healthcare system can limit genomic utility and innovation.
+Potential deficits may be exacerbated by the application of artificial intelligence and machine learning approaches to genomic data analysis.
+These methods will not produce accurate results if the data upon which they are trained are incomplete.
+Efforts to help ensure that the human genome reference sequence and population-based genomic datasets better represent existing human genomic variation are underway.
+However, evaluating and addressing the availability and quality of genomic information for all Americans is an ongoing challenge.

 Genomic information can have profound implications for how people understand themselves as individuals, and in relationship or contrast to others.
-History is replete with examples where the value and predictive nature of genomic information was overstated, misappropriated and weaponized to the detriment of targeted communities and to society more broadly.
-Such examples are often thought of as part of the field’s troubled and distant past.
-However intentional and unintentional misinterpretations and misuses of genomic research that disparage groups of people have resurfaced.
-Extreme examples are typified by people reimagining current genomic findings as justification for racist beliefs and actions.
-Other problematic examples include research suggesting that complex phenotypes such as hypertension, diabetes, and depression can be meaningfully explained by genomic factors without accounting for the effects of social determinants of health.
-The rise of oversimplified attributions of individual and group differences to genetic causes threatens the integrity of genomic science and research.
+There are many examples where the value and predictive nature of genomic information was overstated and misappropriated to the detriment of society.
+Examples include research suggesting that complex phenotypes such as hypertension, diabetes, and depression can be meaningfully explained by genomic factors without accounting for other non-genetic risk factors.
+These oversimplified attributions of individual and group differences to genetic causes alone threatens the integrity of genomic science and research.

 Overall, ongoing advancement and change in the conduct of genomic research and the translation of genomic science may require key stakeholders to revisit, revise and reiterate the norms and responsibilities that guide the field.
 New ELSI questions continue to arise about genomics while other questions endure, resurface, or are transformed.
-Yet, at the forefront of genomics remains an incredible array of opportunities to improve the health and wellbeing of genetically and socially diverse people.
+Yet, at the forefront of genomics remains an incredible array of opportunities to improve the health and wellbeing of all people.

 The purpose of this NOFO is to solicit applications for research projects that identify, examine, and address the ELSI of advances in genomics for individuals, families, communities, groups, institutions, and society.

-To address the broad scope and reach of genomics and corresponding ELSI issues, applications are invited from investigators representing a wide range of academic disciplines, including, but not limited to, bioethics, the humanities (e.g., history, religion, philosophy, literature), behavioral and social sciences (e.g., psychology, sociology, anthropology, political science, economics, communication science), law, genetic and genomic science, genetic counseling, clinical medicine, health services and implementation science research, health disparities and inequities research, health communication, public health, and data science.
+To address the broad scope and reach of genomics and corresponding ELSI issues, applications are invited from investigators representing a wide range of academic disciplines, including, but not limited to, bioethics, the humanities (e.g., history, religion, philosophy, literature), behavioral and social sciences (e.g., psychology, sociology, anthropology, political science, economics, communication science), law, genetic and genomic science, genetic counseling, clinical medicine, health services and implementation science research, health outcomes, health communications, public health, and data science.

-Applications are encouraged from investigators who represent a broad range of disciplines, lived experiences and perspectives.
+Applications are encouraged from investigators who represent a broad range of disciplines, experiences and perspectives.

 Applications may propose studies using either single or mixed methods.
 Approaches may include, but are not limited to, conceptual, legal, and normative analyses in addition to empirical qualitative and quantitative methods.
 Applied research conducted to address real-world ELSI issues facing genomics or to facilitate the uptake of ELSI findings may also be proposed.

 NIH encourages applicants to consider the use of variables provided in the PhenX Toolkit which provides recommended standard measures for use in biomedical research.
 These measures have been selected by domain experts using a consensus process.
 The Toolkit provides protocols for collecting data, and tools to help investigators incorporate protocols into their studies.
-Using protocols from the PhenX Toolkit facilitates cross-study analysis, potentially increasing the scientific impact of individual studies.
-Of note, the Social Determinants of Health (SDOH) Collections may be important for some ELSI projects to consider.
-In addition to protocols for core SDOH measures, the collection includes measures at individual and structural levels.
+Using protocols from the PhenX Toolkit facilitates cross-study analysis, potentially increasing the reproducibility and scientific impact of individual studies.

 Community and Stakeholder Involvement

 There are a variety of communities and stakeholders whose knowledge, perspectives and experiences can inform and improve the field of genomics.
-Community or stakeholder involvement in any and all phases of a research project is encouraged, where appropriate, but not required.
+Community or stakeholder involvement in any and all phases of a research project is not required but is allowed.
 For the purposes of this NOFO, the term “community” refers to "a group or groups of people affiliated by geographic proximity, special interest, or similar situations" (Centers for Disease Control and Prevention, 2011).
 The term “stakeholders” refers to “individuals, organizations or communities that have a direct interest in the process and outcomes of a project, research or policy endeavor” (Deverka et al., 2012).
 Community and stakeholder involvement may include a range of methods or approaches that vary in level and intensity, including, but not limited to, establishment of advisory boards or panels, stakeholder-driven research, community-oriented research, or community-based participatory research.

 Areas of Research Interest